A theory for coexistence and selection of branched actin networks in a shared and finite pool of monomers: Discussion

+For two beads with different NPF-coating densities, we find the possibility of coexistence, and our model yields correct values for the relative changes in structure size with and without competition.
+The fast branching (“strong”) network is almost not affected at all, while the slow (“weak”) network is only able to grow to roughly half its former size.
 Strikingly, our theory also explains the switch from a regime of coexistence to selection under increasing competition, with the transition occurring at the same number of networks as found experimentally \cite{guerinBalancingLimitedResources2025}.
 We predict how changing experimentally controllable parameters would shift the critical number of networks and present the full phase diagram for coexistence and selection.
 Furthermore, our hypothesis that the system is mainly diffusion-limited by local actin depletion leads to three predictions for the steady state bead velocities, which allow for experimental verification: first, the velocity is discontinuous at the bifurcation or at least increases very steeply with the control parameter.
 Second, sparser networks are elongating faster because they cause less local depletion.
 Thus, the bead velocity is inversely related to the NPF-coating density of the bead.
 Because of this, in our model, sparse networks can be longer despite being more vulnerable to severing.
-And lastly, the velocity depends only on the individual assembly properties, like the NPF-coating density, but not on global quantities like the total number of available actin monomers.
-Therefore, the bead velocities are independent of the competition strength, defined by the number of competing networks or the turnover rates.
-In principle, it would also be possible to invert the relation and estimate the local monomer concentration based on the bead velocity, which is easier to measure.